-Shavuot itself is a celebration of the anniversary of the Jewish people's receiving the Torah at Mount Sinai.
-It is customary to gather together and stay up all night studying Torah and other Jewish texts the first night of Shavuot, in sessions called Tikkun Leil Shavuot.
+Shavuot and closing of the Omer period this year mark a third moment in time beyond bikkurim and receiving Torah.
+Shavuot and the closing of the period of the Omer marks a return to community.
+The sadness and heaviness of the Omer mourning is lifted for joyous holiday meals and celebrations.
+In some communities, it is customary to gather together and stay up all night studying Torah and other Jewish texts the first night of Shavuot, in sessions called Tikkun Leil Shavuot.
 The book of Ruth is read during synagogue services because her conversion to and acceptance of Judaism is analogous to the Jewish people's accepting of the Torah (and also because the story takes place around the same time of year as Shavuot).
 Some religious school graduations or confirmations are also held on Shavuot.

 As we enter the 5780 (2020) period of the Omer, we are hoping that you will also be Counting on Community.
 While we may not be able to gather physically, the Jewish community is working together to provide a variety of learning and engagement opportunities to help us stay connected.
 We will work together to Curate a variety of national resources and learning opportunities, to Cultivate local learning opportunities, and create quality Content and Connection opportunities for this time.
 These opportunities will include Omer/Shavuot specific opportunities and well as community gathering and learning forums to make sure we are Counting on Community.